-One of the biggest things to consider when buying your first car is whether to buy brand new, or second hand.
+One of the biggest things to consider when buying your first car is whether to buy brand new or second-hand.

 The obvious difference here is price — these days, it’s quite hard to find a new car for under £10,000.
 But on the used car market, you can find a massive variety of cars for under £2000.